 Whilst the sows in the outlying fields around the parish remain the same, the pig business on the Broadley Copse site has changed.

 In August 2015 Basil Baird (Fareham) Ltd and Broadley Energy Ltd applied for planning permission to the South Downs National Park to expand their pig business.
 Permission was granted in April 2016 to build new pig sheds to increase indoor pig capacity from 2,000 to 12,500.
 Planning was also given to build two anaerobic digesters to deal with the increased manure waste from the shed pigs.
-No permission was required to increase the number of outdoor pig numbers on the Broadley Copse site.

 KEY INFORMATION ABOUT ON-SITE ACTIVITIES